Typing games for Ages 7–9

 How to use this page in a classroom or homeschool

 Many teachers and homeschool parents bookmark a single subject-and-age URL like this one and use it as their go-to "indoor recess" or "five-minute filler" tab.
 Because the URL is stable, anything we add later in the typing category for Ages 7–9 automatically appears here — no need to re-share a new link with parents or co-teachers.
-For longer structured practice on the same skills, families often combine these games with our favorite age-tuned learning libraries for a screen-on/screen-off rotation that still feels like play.

 Looking for adjacent subjects?